-This campus is home to dozens of exciting research centers and institutes where cutting-edge research is being conducted and new initiative are being launched every year.
-Students and faculty in the College of Letters and Science have access to laboratories, libraries and other resources that help make Berkeley the premier research university in the world.
+This campus is home to dozens of exciting research centers and institutes where cutting-edge research is being conducted and new initiatives are being launched every year.
+Students and faculty in the College of Letters & Science have access to laboratories, libraries, and other resources that help make Berkeley the premier research university in the world.

 A number of new or soon-to-be-launched centers and initiatives have the potential to revolutionize knowledge and put Berkeley at the center of scientific innovation.
 These include three partnerships between UC Berkeley and the Lawrence Berkeley National Laboratory (LBNL).

-- The Berkeley Center for Cosmological Physics, headed by Nobel Laureate George Smoot and launched in March, will enhance our understanding of the origins and evolution of the Universe.
+- The Berkeley Center for Cosmological Physics, whose founding director is Nobel Laureate George Smoot, will enhance our understanding of the origins and evolution of the Universe.

 - The Center for Emerging and Neglected Diseases brings unparalleled resources to cutting-edge research to solve global health challenges that have been neglected by markets.

-- The Computational Research and Theory Facility will be a new supercomputing center to be built in downtown Oakland that will foster open interaction between campus professors, students, and scientists at LBNL.
+- The Computational Research and Theory Facility is a supercomputing center that fosters open interaction between campus professors, students, and scientists at LBNL.

 - The Center for Interdisciplinary Bio-inspiration in Education and Research (CiBER) brings together biologists, engineers, and others to study how organisms work and move in their natural habitats.